-This appendix describes the required capabilities from other Army concepts that enable 1) disintegrating enemy decision making systems, 2) achieving decision advantages, and 3) maintaining and protecting decision advantages to create overall decision dominance.
+This appendix describes the required capabilities from other Army concepts that enable 1) destruction, degradation, or disruption an adversary's C2 system, 2) development and employment of an agile all-domain-capable C2 system that enables commanders to create decision advantage, and 3) protection of the friendly C2 system from adversary influence to create overall decision dominance.
 The AFCC-C2 depends on the development of these capabilities to support the realization of the ideas contained within this concept.

 D-2.
 C2 dependencies on other warfighting functional and supporting concepts a.
-Dis-integrating enemy decision-making systems.
+Destruction, degradation, or disruption an adversary's C2 system.